Symptoms of Peripheral Neuropathy and Its Causes

 Symptoms of Peripheral Neuropathy: Consider Natural Treatments and Lifestyle Changes

-- To battle the symptoms of peripheral neuropathy like pain, discomfort, tingling and numbness felt from neuropathy, topical homeopathic creams such as Topricin Foot Relief Cream have shown to decrease these symptoms.
+- To battle the symptoms of peripheral neuropathy like pain, discomfort, tingling and numbness felt from neuropathy, topical homeopathic creams such as Topricin Foot Relief Cream may potentially decrease these symptoms.

-- To attack peripheral neuropathy pain at a cellular level, stay away from NSAIDs that harm the liver and opt for Super Curcumin Eco Pack.
+- To attack peripheral neuropathy pain at a cellular level, consider opting for Super Curcumin Eco Pack.

 - Take B12 vitamins since they are necessary for normal nerve function.
 Avoid high doses of B6 since more than 200 mg of B6 may actually cause symptoms of neuropathy.
 Try Ageless Cures Vitamin B12 Drops.

-- Take 100 mg of alpha-lipoic acid daily.
+- Ask your doctor about taking 100 mg of alpha-lipoic acid daily.
 This antioxidant protects micro-circulation to the nerves.
 You can gradually increase the dose to 300 mg twice a day over the next month.

-- Introduce Vitamin D3 into your wellness routine with a supplement 1-2 times a week.
+- Seek medical advice about introduce Vitamin D3 into your wellness routine with a supplement 1-2 times a week.
 Researchers have found that people with lower levels of Vitamin D have more pain associated with their neuropathies.
 Ageless Cures offers both a Vitamin D3 Softgel Capsules or Vitamin D3 Liquid Drops for easier absorption.

 In addition, exercising to increase circulation, wearing loose shoes to allow air flow and getting frequent massages to the affected areas helps relieve discomfort of neuropathies.
 Be sure to also soak in a warm bath, which is not only relaxing but boosts circulation throughout your body.
 Ideally, make sure someone else checks that the water temperature is not too hot since diabetic peripheral neuropathy can lead to a loss of sensation.